-Extra large disposable mascara wand (25 per pack) 114mm.
-Achieve eye-catching and spectacular false eyelash effect with the deluxe extra large disposable mascara wand.
+Large disposable mascara wand (25 per pack) 114mm.
+Achieve eye-catching and spectacular false eyelash effect with the deluxe large disposable mascara wand.
 Think Dior Show and Benefit BADgal.
-For amazing, full long lashes with “wow” power, the XXL disposable mascara wand is a must for every makeup artist and beauty professional.
+For amazing, full long lashes with “wow” power, the large disposable mascara wand is a must for every makeup artist and beauty professional.
 Keep clients bacteria free by using disposable mascara wands.
 Remember not to “double-dip”.
 Double-dipping means putting the mascara wand back into the mascara tube.
 This defeats the objective of avoiding cross-contamination and the potential of nasty bacterial infection.

 Mascara and bacteria – some facts you should know!

 Bacteria lives in all our lashes and so using mascara, whether only on yourself or as a professional makeup artist on your clients, means that it is very easy to contaminate not only your mascara tube, but also your customers.
 The moment the mascara wand touches the lashes, bacteria is transferred and either passed on into the product tube or perhaps directly to the other eye.
 The bacteria thrive in the dark warm environment of the container and eventually they will break down the preservatives in the mascara product.